 Navigating the John Muir Trail permit process for going south out of Yosemite National Park can be confusing.
 Which trailhead to start on?
 When to apply?
 Will you even be lucky enough to get a John Muir Trail permit?

-Luckily, I did my research, and when I went to apply for my John Muir Trail permit, I snatched one up for my first-choice date and trailhead out of Yosemite.
-That said, the permit application has changed over the last couple of years with the most recent update for 2017.
-In this post, I share all of the information about how to apply for a John Muir Trail permit in 2017, relevant links on Yosemite’s website, and tips for increasing your chances for snagging one of these coveted southbound permits.
+Luckily, I did my research well and when I went to apply for my John Muir Trail permit, I snatched one up for my first-choice date and trailhead out of Yosemite.
+That being said, the permit application process has changed over the last couple of years, so it’s important to read up on what you need to do to secure your JMT permit.

-••• 2017 Southbound John Muir Trail Permit Quota System •••
+2021 Southbound John Muir Trail Permit System

 No matter where you start your hike, anyone who is hiking along the John Muir Trail is required to carry a wilderness permit.
-You only need one permit for entire trip and how you obtain your permit depends on which trailhead you will use to access the John Muir Trail.
+You only need one permit for the entire trip and how you obtain your permit depends on which trailhead you will use to access the John Muir Trail.

 - 15 will be available through the advanced lottery for JMT hikers leaving from the Lyell Canyon Trailhead in Tuolumne Meadows